DataDog/documentation/content/en/tracing/guide/setting_up_apm_with_kubernetes_service.md

 This strategy is meant to properly balance traffic and ensure the correct tagging of your data.

-Datadog recommends to utilize the UDS strategy to send data.
-However, the Kubernetes service can be used as an alternative option when the `hostPath` volumes required for UDS and the `hostPort` ports required for the Host IP method are not available.
+Datadog recommends that you use UDS to send data.
+However, if the `hostPath` volumes required for UDS (and the `hostPort` ports required for using host IP) are not available, you can use a Kubernetes service as an alternative option.

 ## Service setup